 deo (dego), tue, isse, issa, nois, vois, issos, issas.

-But now to answer the question at hand, just how close is Sardinian to Latin?
+Now to answer the question at hand, just how close is Sardinian to Latin?

 Some verbs from Classical Latin such as ischire in Sardinian deriving from the ‘scire’ from Latin exist only in Sardinian and not in any other Romance Languages except Romanian (sapere it., saber sp.).